Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Annular-one surface graphs

+Recall the computation $Z[1,2|3,4]/Z[1|2|3|4]$ in \sref{sec:annulus-3-1}. \tref{LABC} provided a family of equations for subdeterminants of the response matrix in terms of grove partition functions.
+We solved these equations for the grove partition functions in terms of the subdeterminants, and took the limit $z\to1$ to express $Z[1,2|3,4]/Z[1|2|3|4]$ in terms of $L_{u,v}$ and $L'_{u,v}$.
+We follow the same approach here.
+For ease of exposition we focus on complete pairings.
+Partial pairings are handled in the same way, except that the subdeterminants have extra rows and columns and minus signs corresponding to the internalized nodes (recall \tref{LABC}.)
+The singleton nodes have no effect on the determinant formulas, except insofar as they affect the values of the $L_{u,v}$ and $L'_{u,v}$ variables.

-There are $n-1$ ways to connect the two boundaries (ignoring windings).
-When the annulus is cut along this connection, the domain becomes planar, so there are $C_{n/2-1}$ ways to pair up the remaining nodes.
+For complete pairings, there are $n-1$ ways to connect the two boundaries (ignoring windings).
+When the annulus is cut along this connection, the domain becomes planar, so there are $C_{n/2-1}$ ways to pair up the remaining nodes, where $C_k$ is the $k$th Catalan number.
 We have

 So the number of annular pairings equals the number of equations arising from the determinant formula.
-In fact, there is a natural bijection between the $\L$-determinants and the annular pairings which is based on the cycle lemma of Dvoretzky and Motzkin \cite{DM}, which we use in \aref{invertible} to show that these equations are linearly independent for any even~$n$.
+In fact, there is a natural bijection between the $\L$-determinants and the annular pairings which is based on the cycle lemma of Dvoretzky and Motzkin \cite{DM}, which we use in \aref{inverse} to show that these equations are linearly independent for any even~$n$.

-The approach to computing the normalized probability of pairings is similar to the (3,1) case above.
 In any directed pairing, the connection between node $n$ and the other boundary determines whether or not and in what direction that any other directed pair crosses the zipper.
 Reversing the direction of any directed pair (other than the pair containing $n$) that crosses the zipper introduces a factor of $z^2$.
-Since only even powers of $z$ appear, it is convenient to change variables to For example, $\Zv[{}_3^5|{}_1^2|{}_4^6] = \zeta \Zv[{}_5^3|{}_1^2|{}_4^6]$.
+Since only even powers of $z$ appear, it is convenient to change variables to $\zeta=z^2.$ For example, $\Zv[{}_3^5|{}_1^2|{}_4^6] = \zeta \Zv[{}_5^3|{}_1^2|{}_4^6]$.